subhacom/argos/doc/install.rst

 ``pip install DCNv2``.

 To build this library on your own you need CUDA toolkit from NVidia installed.
-Also, you need the Visual Studio Build Tools described above.
+Also, on MS Windows you need the Visual Studio Build Tools described above.
 After that

 - First activate your conda environment where YOLACT and Argos are installed.